-Neurosurgeons at Penn Medicine perform more than 5,000 operations each year at the Hospital of the University of Pennsylvania (HUP), Pennsylvania Hospital, Penn Presbyterian Medical Center, and the Children's Hospital of Philadelphia (CHOP).
+Neurosurgeons at Penn Medicine perform more than 5,000 operations each year at the following locations:

 Overall the department receives over $3 million annually in research funds, much of that from the National Institutes of Health (NIH).